IMMM-SFA/ssembatya-etal_2024_earths_future/README.md

 | GO Model framework (Akdemir et al., 2023 |         | https://iopscience.iop.org/article/10.1088/2753-3751/ad1751/meta |                                  |

 ## Reproduce my experiment
-Clone this repository to get access to the scripts used in fitting the Machine Learning (ML) models, as well as predicting residential and total load under different scenarios.
+Clone this repository to get access to the scripts used in parameretizing the Machine Learning (ML) models used to predict residential and total load under different scenarios.
 Download the version of the GO ERCOT model version used in this experiment
 (https://zenodo.org/doi/10.5281/zenodo.10475841).
 The accompanying output data contains all the output datasets from these model runs.